rodas-awgichew/GuessGame/README.md

 A simple number guessing game built with plain HTML, CSS, and JavaScript.
 This project provides a small, accessible, and responsive browser game where the player tries to guess a randomly generated number within a range.

-Demo
-- Open `index.html` in your browser to play locally.
-- No build steps or server required.

 Features
 - Pick a number in a configurable range (default 1–50).